Free Genealogy: U.S. Military Databases

 Valley Forge Muster Roll : 30,000 plus men served at the Valley Forge Encampment under General George Washington during the period of Dec 1777 to Jun 1778.

-1840 U.S. Census of Pensioners - Revolutionary War or Military Service.
+1840 U.S. Census of Pensioners - Revolutionary War or Military Service (pdf documents).
 With the names, ages, and place of residence.

 Southern Campaign Revolutionary War Pension Statements.